vindy92/DAB422-Capstone-Group-Project---Group-09/readme.txt

 7 - after installing run the model(NOTE: model must be run using your model file name, I added my model as train_model.py) using this command -  python train_model.py
 8 - finally run the project using this command - python app.py

-if you have the same python versions,
+if you have the same python versions (3.10),

 1 - go the the song-popularity-prediction folder
 2 - run this command - venv\Scripts\activate